adapter-hub/website/posts/2021/04/adapters-for-bart-and-gpt2.md

 <td> XSum + Houlsby </td><td>44.03 </td><td> 20.90 </td><td> 36.01 </td>
 </tr></table>

-Like the GPT-2 model, the BART model achieves the highest score when it is fully finetuned.
-The models with adapters achieve slightly lower scores.
-This further indicates that adapters might achieve a slightly lower score on sequence to sequence tasks in general.
-But as previously stated they have several advantages over fully finetuning the model.
+Similar to the GPT-2 model, the BART model achieves the highest score when it is fully fine-tuned.
+The models with adapters achieve slightly lower scores, further indicating that adapters might in general achieve slightly lower scores on sequence-to-sequence tasks.
+However, as previously stated, they have several  other advantages.

-Version 2.0 of the AdapterHub framework with the addition of adapters for BART and GPT-2 offers new possibilities.
-Language generation models are better suited for summaries and text generation.
-Adapters for BART and GPT-2 enable us to tackle these tasks with adapters.
+Version 2.0 of the AdapterHub framework opens up new possibilities such as experimenting with summarization and text generation tasks.
+Adapters for BART and GPT-2 enable us to tackle a wide variety of text generation tasks with adapters.

 ## Hands-on example: Train an adapter to write poems

  [![Open Colab](https://colab.research.google.com/assets/colab-badge.svg)](
  https://colab.research.google.com/github/hSterz/adapter-transformers/blob/notebooks/notebooks/06_Text_Generation.ipynb) <br>
-To give an idea of how adapters can be used for that, we illustrate how to train the GPT-2 model on a poem dataset by [Sheng et al., 2020](https://arxiv.org/pdf/2011.02686.pdf) and let it create its own poems.
+To illustrate how we can use adapters for text generation, we provide a hands-on example for training adapters within GPT-2 on a poem dataset by [Sheng et al., 2020](https://arxiv.org/pdf/2011.02686.pdf) and let it create novel poems.
 The dataset contains poems from the Gutenberg project.
-The full code is available in the corresponding colab notebook.
+The full code is available in the corresponding colab notebook linked above.
 If you have read the previous blog post, this might look very familiar.
 First, we need to add our adapters.
 This is easily done with just a few lines of code:

 ```python